-Luteal phase stimulation is not recommended over Strong 0000 follicular phase stimulation for poor responders.
-Strong // responders.
+Luteal phase stimulation is not recommended over Strong follicular phase stimulation for poor responders.
+Strong

+LPS results in a greater duration and dosage of gonadotropin treatment for ovarian stimulation in poor responders.
 It may result in a higher number of mature and competent oocytes retrieved with more good quality embryos for vitrification and subsequent frozen embryo transfer.
 However, it does not improve the LBR over that obtained with conventional FPS.